frandallfarmer/neohabitat/pushserver/public/docs/region/EMULATOR_HELP.md

 Logging In
 ----------

-To get started, **hit any key** to get past the splash screen.
+To get started, **click on the emulator panel** to start the emulator.
+Once Neohabitat loads, **hit any key** to get past the splash screen.
 Next, enter a name for your new **Avatar**, such as **Threepwood**, **dril** or **Phil Collins**.

 Flipping Disks